gaiakeeper/iot_dongle_platform/service/README.md

 ![Alt text](/document/image/MQTT_Dashboard.jpg?raw=true "MQTT Dashboard client")

 As shown in the above example, 	[iot.eclipse.org](http://iot.eclipse.org) provides public MQTT server at iot.eclipse.ort:1883.
 You can easily create your own configuration and test it.
 [Eclipse Paho](https://eclipse.org/paho/) project provides open-source client implementations of MQTT and MQTT-SN messaging protocols.
-Based on this project, you can create your own client.
 [MQTT.fx](http://mqttfx.jfx4ee.org/) is one good example to use Paho client.
 The below is the screenshot of MQTT.fx to access the above configuration.

 ![Alt text](/document/image/MQTT.ff.jpg?raw=true "MQTT.fx client")